oakmac/kidif.js/README.md

 A file with repeat titles will convert each section into an array of strings.

 ```
-NOTE: any text above the first title line will be ignored
+NOTE: any text above the first title line is treated as a comment and ignored

 ===== Activity